Proof-of-Stake vs. Proof-of-Work - What's the difference?

 Explaining Proof-of-Work

-Proof-of-work is a system in which computers compete to be the first to solve complex puzzles.
+Proof-of-work is a system in which computers engage in a competitive race to solve complex puzzles.
+This mechanism serves as the backbone of many blockchain networks, including Bitcoin.

 Because the energy and resources required to finish the puzzle are often considered the digital counterpart of the real-world process of mining valuable metals from the earth, the process gets referred to as mining.